Amplified response of cavity-coupled quantum-critical systems

-{\bf Acknowledgment:}~~ We thank Songtao Chen, Kaden Hazzard, Jun Kono, B. Prasanna Venkatesh, Han Pu, Vaibhav Sharma, and Hanyu Zhu for useful discussions.
-Work at Rice has primarily been supported by the the NSF Grant No.\ DMR-2220603, the Robert A. Welch Foundation Grant No.\ C-1411, and the Vannevar Bush Faculty Fellowship ONR-VB N00014-23-1-2870.
+{\bf Acknowledgements} \\ We thank Songtao Chen, Kaden Hazzard, Jun Kono, B. Prasanna Venkatesh, Han Pu, Vaibhav Sharma, and Hanyu Zhu for useful discussions.
+Work at Rice has primarily been supported by the DOE, BES Grant No.\ DE-SC0026179, the AFOSR Grant No.\ FA9550-21-1-0356, the Robert A. Welch Foundation Grant No.\ C-1411, and the Vannevar Bush Faculty Fellowship ONR-VB N00014-23-1-2870.
 The majority of the computational calculations have been performed on the Shared University Grid at Rice funded by NSF under Grant EIA-0216467, a partnership between Rice University, Sun Microsystems, and Sigma Solutions, Inc., the Big-Data Private-Cloud Research Cyberinfrastructure MRI-award funded by NSF under Grant No. CNS-1338099, and the Extreme Science and Engineering Discovery Environment (XSEDE) by NSF under Grant No. DMR170109.
 S.P. acknowledges funding by the European Union (ERC Adv.
 Grant CorMeTop, project 101055088), the Austrian Science Fund (FWF) through the projects SFB F 86 (Q-M\&S), FOR 5249 (QUAST), and 10.55776/COE1 (quantA), and the US AFOSR through project FA8655-24-1-7018 (CorTopS).
 Q.S. acknowledges the hospitality of the Aspen Center for Physics, which is supported by NSF grant No. PHY-2210452.

 {\bf Author contributions} \\ Q.S. conceived the research.
 S.S., Y.W., M.M. and Q.S. carried out model studies.
-S.S., Y.W. and Q.S. wrote the manuscript, with inputs from all authors.
+S.S., Y.W. and Q.S. wrote the manuscript, with inputs from all {the other} authors {(M.M. and S.P.)}.

 {\bf Competing interests}\\ The authors declare no competing interests.

 {\bf Additional information}\\ Correspondence and requests for materials should be addressed to Q.S. (qmsi@rice.edu).